maxKaw/Embedded-system-solution-for-monitoring-and-controlling/README.md

 - Readings must now be stored every 5s in volatile memory.
 If a connected push-button is held down for ~1s, the system should cycle between output intervals [5s, 10s, 30s, 60s, 2mins, 5mins].
 Output is still only required for the latest values for each sensor.
 Each time the output interval is changed, this should be communicated via a debug string (e.g. “Output interval is now 30s”) to the MCU’s serial/debug port.
 - Transmit the volatile-stored readings at the regular output interval [though with a minimum interval of 30s –
 * i.e. at most twice a minute] determined in the previous features to a server for remote storage.
+- If the building is determined occupied, as per feature D, then the system should sound an audible alert (min 1s duration) as the table below.
+The alert can be “snoozed” for 2m by tapping a push button following the audible alert.
+This must only snooze an existing alert: a new/escalated cause should start a new audible alert.
+Alert statuses (including snooze) should be logged as per feature C, and at each status change.

 <table style="width:100%">
 <tr>
  <th>System 	status 	== AND..</th><th>occupied 	Audible alert every</th>